Dan Saddler

-Dan Saddler (born 1961 in Elyria, Ohio) is an American politician who has served as a Republican member of the Alaska House of Representatives since January 18, 2013.
-He represents District 12.
-Saddler consecutively served from 2011 until 2013 while it was the District 18 seat.
+Daniel Robert Saddler (born 1961) is an American politician who serves as a Republican member of the Alaska House of Representatives.
+He took office in January 2011 and resigned in December 2018 to take a position in the administration of Governor Mike Dunleavy.
+He was later elected to a new term beginning in January 2023.

 Career

 Saddler's professional experiences include being an engineering magazine editor, newspaper reporter, legislative staffer for various lawmakers in Alaska, and a public relations executive for an Alaska regional corporation.

 Education

 Saddler earned his BA in journalism from Miami University and his MA from Ohio State University.